TzviGreenfeld/BGU-CS/assignment1_answers.md

 exit(0, "123456789111315171921232527293133");
 ```
 the output is "1234567891113151719212325272931".
-I don't understand why its bad TODO:finish this question

 > What happens if the exit message is shorter than 32 characters?
 How do we make sure nothing bad happens?
-nothing bad happens, it null terminated so the output is what we printed
+Nothing bad happens, it null terminated so the output is what we printed
-// maybe they expected us to use write instead of pritnf?
-TODO

 > How many times is our exit message copied?

 > Where in sh.c does the shell receive the exit message?
 Explain briefly how this code works.

 > What happens if the shell modifies the exit message after it is received?
 ---
 ## Task 4